Thein-Naing/movieland-frontend/README.md

 `# Movieland REst API built with React, MUI, Bootstrap, Java Spring Boot and MongoDB `

-`[1] At the mone can deploy frontend only and you can checke here.
+`[1] At the moment can deploy only frontend  and you can checke here.
 I will deploy backend later. https://movieland-api.onrender.com/